msd131102/msd131102/README.md

 A responsive and modern portfolio showcasing my full-stack projects and skills.

 🔹 **[Genify](https://genify-px1i.onrender.com/)**
-Genify is an innovative AI-powered application that transforms text descriptions into stunning images in seconds.
-Built with modern web technologies, it offers a seamless user experience for creative image generation.
+**Genify is an innovative AI-powered application that transforms text descriptions into stunning images in seconds**
 ---